SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

-.. pairs:
+.. _pairs:

 Request Matchers and Responses
 ==============================

-.. todo:: @tjcunliffe to review

 Hoverfly simulates APIs by `matching` incoming requests to requests that it has captured previously, and returning a response that is associated with the matched request.

-This is done by scanning through a list of request response pairs.
-Each pair has both a Request Matcher and a Response.
+Imagine scanning through a dictionary for a word, and then looking up its definition.
+Hoverfly does exactly that, but the “word” is the HTTP request that was “captured” in Capture mode, and the “definition” is the response.

 Request Matcher
 ---------------
-A Request Matcher is a JSON object that defines which HTTP requests should be matched against it.
-A HTTP request passing through Hoverfly will be inspected and several fields will be extracted.

 Hoverfly matches incoming requests to captured requests by comparing the following fields: